chrishoina/ords-flask-livelab-2024/introduction/introduction.md

 ORDS makes REST-enabling SQL, PL/SQL stored procedures and functions, Views, Tables, and other database objects intuitive and simple.
 ORDS is pre-installed and configured in all OCI regions, for the Oracle Autonomous Database.
 ORDS is also available for download to be installed and configured for your on-premise database deployments.

-ORDS supports high-availability deployments, it can be run as a standalone process using the embedded Jetty server, and can also be deployed in your choice of Java Enterprise application servers:
+ORDS supports high-availability deployments, it can be run as a standalone process, and can also be deployed in your choice of Java Enterprise application servers:

 * Oracle WebLogic
 * Apache Tomcat